mowito/mowito_amd64/docs/source/Installation.rst

 Ubuntu 18 - ROS Melodic
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-1. Create a ROS workspace directory structure (would usefule in running simulation)
+1. Create a ROS workspace directory structure (would be useful in running simulation)

 	``mkdir -p ~/mowito_ws/src/``\